phellipealexandre/KotlinAssertionLibraryComparison/README.md

 - **Fluency / Kotlin idiomatic**: Readability and Kotlin-like style.
 - **Customizability**: If it could be customized easily.

-Some of the criteria can be biased on personal subjectiveness and understanding.
-The results reflect my own opinion.
+Some of the criteria in this report can be biased on my personal subjectiveness and understanding.
+The results reflect my own opinion and analysis.

 ### Types of assertion